NBKRedSpy/CardSurvival-LocalizationStringUtility/README.md

 ## Using

+Fix this text.
+Currently the utility always generates a key and overwrites the existing LocalizationKey.
-Only use if there is not a LocalizationKey set.
+~~Only use if there is not a LocalizationKey set.~~
-Add a .SetLocalizationInfo(); to the object that does not have a LocalizationKey set.
+~~Add a .SetLocalizationInfo(); to the object that does not have a LocalizationKey set.~~

 ```csharp
 		val2.CardDescription.DefaultText = cardDescription;